Haverfordwest

 Haverfordwest (/ˌhævərfərdˈwɛst/ HAV-ər-fərd-WEST, /ˈhɑːrfərdwɛst/ HAR-fərd-west; Hwlffordd [ˈhʊlfɔrð]) is the county town of Pembrokeshire, Wales, and the most populous urban area in Pembrokeshire with a population of 14,596 in 2011.
-It is also a community, being the second most populous community in the county, with 12,042 people, after Milford Haven.
+It is also a community consisting of 12,042 people, making it the second most populous community in the county after Milford Haven.
 The suburbs include the former parish of Prendergast, Albert Town and the residential and industrial areas of Withybush (housing, retail parks, hospital, airport and showground).

-Haverfordwest is located in a strategic position, being at the lowest bridging point of the Western Cleddau prior to the opening of the Cleddau Bridge in 1975.
+Haverfordwest has a strategic location: it was the lowest bridging point of the Western Cleddau before the Cleddau Bridge opened in 1975.

 Topography

 Haverfordwest is a market town, the county town of Pembrokeshire and an important road network hub between Milford Haven, Pembroke Dock, Fishguard and St David's as a result of its position at the tidal limit of the Western Cleddau.
 The majority of the town, comprising the old parishes of St. Mary, St. Martin and St. Thomas, lies on the right (west) bank of the river.
 On the left bank are the suburbs of Prendergast and Cartlett.
 At this point, a pair of sandstone ridges extending from east to west and separated by a deep, narrow valley, are cut through by the Western Cleddau.
 This leaves two high spurs on the west side of the river.
 On the northern spur, the castle and its surrounding settlement form the core of St Martin's parish.
 On the southern spur, the High Street ascends steeply from the river and forms the core of St Mary's parish.
 From the foot of each spur, ancient bridges cross the river to Prendergast: St Martin's Bridge ("the Old Bridge") and St Mary's Bridge ("the New Bridge", built in 1835).
 St Thomas's parish occupies the south side of the southern spur.
 From these core areas, the town has spread, mainly along the ridges.
 In addition to the four ancient parish churches, the remains of an Augustinian priory are visible at the southern edge of the town.